It’s not just you, Slack is struggling this morning – TechCrunch

 Slack did its best to ease the working world back into their jobs this morning by breaking, ensuring that everyone’s return to the grind would be as chaotic and unproductive as possible.

-Precisely when the downtime began is not clear, though problems amongst the TechCrunch staff began a little after ten o’clock in the morning.
-Slack itself posted at 10:14 am Eastern Time that there was a problem:
+Precisely when the downtime began is not clear, though problems amongst the TechCrunch staff began a little after 10 o’clock in the morning.
+Slack itself posted at 10:14 a.m.
+Eastern Time that there was a problem:

-Downtime issues are not new for the workplace chat application that went public in mid-2019, before announcing a deal to sell itself to Salesforce towards the end of 2020.
-TechCrunch covered the service’s uptime issues in 2020, 2019, 2018, 2017, and so forth.
+Downtime issues are not new for the workplace chat application that went public in mid-2019, before announcing a deal to sell itself to Salesforce toward the end of 2020.
+TechCrunch covered the service’s uptime issues in 2020, 2019, 2018, 2017 and so forth.

-The downtime is embarrassing as Slack is in the midst of selling itself for a hefty check.
+The downtime is embarrassing, as Slack is in the midst of selling itself for a hefty check.
 For a service designed to help folks work, falling apart precisely when the users — customers! — you serve are trying to gear back up for a working year is simply awful.

 I suppose we can call one another until Slack is back up.